 4. Andrea Mann

-This website makes great use of juxtaposition by framing the text with photography in such a way that it leads the eye.
-The information is accessible and as you journey through the pages and categories you really do get a feel for the individual’s talents and abilities.
+This website makes great use of juxtaposition by framing the text with photography so it leads the eye.
+The information is accessible and as you journey through the pages you really do get a feel for the individual’s talents and abilities.

-The design is conservative and uncluttered, favoring the reader and in situations where a recruiter visits the site, everything is easily scannable and this can only be a good thing.
+The design is conservative and uncluttered, favoring the reader.
+In situations where a recruiter visits the site, everything is easily scannable.

 Why Personal Websites Will Replace Your Résumé